DaveY61/flask-mod-template/README.md

 4. When a user logs in, they will only see and have access to the modules associated with their role.

-5. The `@module_access_required` decorator in each module's route ensures that only users with the appropriate role can access the module.
+5. The application now uses a proxy system for modules, which automatically handles access control.
+You don't need to use `@login_required` or `@module_access_required` decorators in your module code.

 ## User Management